Forest fire prompts evacuations in Red Sucker Lake First Nation

-The evacuation includes people with health problems, the elderly and the very young, said Shawn Feely, Red Cross Canada vice-president for Manitoba and Nunavut.
+The evacuation includes both people with health problems, the elderly, babies and their caregivers, the Red Cross said.